 You can and should be empowered to create your own child’s healing plan so your family can move beyond the diagnosis.

-To read Carla’s series of articles about causes, solutions, and a new prognosis for your child with type 1 diabetes, please visit her website: https://healthyfamilyformula.com/our-children-with-type-1-diabetes-causes-solutions-and-a-new-prognosis-part-1/
+To read Carla’s series of articles about causes, solutions, and a new prognosis for your child with type 1 diabetes, check out her article about it here.

 About Carla Atherton